-Gurukul Lutheran Theological College is governed by the Gurukul College Council (GCC), which consists of members from all the constituent churches of the United Evangelical Lutheran Churches in India, and the ecumenical churches such as the Church of South India (CSI), Church of North India (CNI) and the Mar Thoma Church.
+Gurukul Lutheran Theological College and Research Institute is an Organ of the United Evangelical Lutheran Churches in India (UELCI) and is governed by the Gurukul College Council (GCC), which consists of members from all the constituent churches of UELCI and three ecumenical churches – the Church of South India (CSI), the Church of North India (CNI) and the Marthoma Church.
 The Gurukul College Council meets annually to offer directions and to revise policies from time to time for the smooth functioning of the College.
 The Executive Committee of the Gurukul College Council, appointed by the Gurukul College Council, meets at regular intervals to take decisions that strengthen the day-to-day functioning of Gurukul.
-The Principal looks after the academic administration of the college implementing the overall programmes in line with the rules and regulations of the Senate of Serampore College and the continuing theological education programmes of Applied Theology to cater the needs of the churches.
-The Treasurer appointed by the Gurukul College Council looks into the financial management of the College.
+The Principal appointed by the Gurukul College Council looks into the academic and administrative matters of the College.
+The Treasurer appointed by the Gurukul College Council looks into the overall financial management of the College.